 3.8 Stafford Borough has had, and continues to have, on-going discussions on cross boundary planning issues with other Councils, particularly in Staffordshire.
-A number of key cross boundary key issues, requirewhere a complementary approach will be required includesincluding flood risk, provision of infrastructure including transport links, sustainability, the distribution of housing associated with local housing markets, employment needs through the Stoke on Trent and Staffordshire Local Enterprise Partnership as well as protection of the environment and the landscape.
-(AM14) To provide further context to these matters, Stafford Borough Council has worked on a number of joint evidence based studies on strategic housing markets, renewable energy and surface water management.
+A number of cross boundary key issues where a complementary approach will be required includes flood risk, provision of infrastructure including transport links, sustainability, the distribution of housing associated with local housing markets, employment needs through the Stoke on Trent and Staffordshire Local Enterprise Partnership as well as protection of the environment and landscape.
+To provide further context to these matters, Stafford Borough Council has worked on a number of joint evidence based studies on strategic housing markets, renewable energy and surface water management.

-3.9 A key cross border issue being addressed through joint working with other authorities and the Cannock Chase Area of Outstanding Natural Beauty (AONB) Partnership is on the Habitat Regulations AssessmentDirective for the Cannock Chase Special Area of Conservation (SAC) within the AONB.
-(AM15) There are a number of pressures on the SAC from recreation, air quality and water abstraction which need to be considered as part of the new Plan for Stafford Borough and its strategy.
+3.9 A key cross border issue being addressed through joint working with other authorities and the Cannock Chase Area of Outstanding Natural Beauty (AONB) Partnership is on the Habitat Regulations Directive for the Cannock Chase Special Area of Conservation (SAC) within the AONB.
+There are a number of pressures on the SAC from recreation, air quality and water abstraction which need to be considered as part of the new Plan for Stafford Borough and its strategy.

 3.10 The Council is working with neighbouring authorities to the north, in relation to the North Staffordshire conurbation, to balance development requirements in Stafford Borough with the urban regeneration initiatives of the conurbation and reduce out-migration from this area.
 This is particularly relevant to future development in the north of the Borough at Stone as well as other settlements within and outside of the North Staffordshire Green Belt area.
 Pending restoration of the housing market in North Staffordshire, substantial additional development in the north of Stafford Borough could harm the fragile market.
-(MM1)

-On 20th May 2013 the West Midlands Regional Spatial Strategy (RSS) was formally revoked through 3.11 the Regional Strategy for the West Midlands (Revocation) Order 2013.
-Nevertheless since 2008 the Plan for Stafford Borough has been prepared in the context of the West Midlands Regional Spatial Strategy, which has made an important contribution to shaping the new Local Plan.
-Through the West Midlands Regional Spatial Strategy process a significant body of evidence was developed which has had some relevance in the local context.
-However as the majority of this evidence was produced between 2006 and 2009 it is increasingly lacking in relevance as new information is published.
-To date, local planning policy has been guided by regional policy contained in the West Midlands regional plan called the West Midlands Regional Spatial Strategy (RSS), adopted in June 2004, which is a statutory part of the Development Plan for Stafford Borough.
+3.11 To date, local planning policy has been guided by regional policy contained in the West Midlands regional plan called the West Midlands Regional Spatial Strategy (RSS), adopted in June 2004, which is a statutory part of the Development Plan for Stafford Borough.
 There is a statutory requirement for the new Plan for Stafford Borough to be in general conformity with the West Midlands RSS.
 However the Government announced its intention to revoke regional policy in July 2010, through the Local Democracy, Economic Development and Construction Act 2009 and its intention to abolish the West Midlands Regional Spatial Strategy through the Localism Act in 2012.
 Following legal challenges in the Courts, recent European Union rulings and additional requirements to complete Strategic Environmental Assessments setting out the implications of revoking Regional Strategies, this revocation has not yet happened and, as a consequence, there is a continuing need for general conformity with the West Midlands RSS.
 Nevertheless, it is anticipated that revocation will occur in the near future and therefore necessary changes to the Plan for Stafford Borough may need to be made to reflect this.
 It is important that the new Plan for Stafford Borough both achieves technical compliance with the West Midlands RSS adopted in 2004, and takes account of the latest information now available (which includes evidence produced as part of the West Midlands RSS review process, detailed below).
-(AM16)